Finance officials face global economy under threat

 "The easy steps in the form of monetary policy that has produced low interest rates have already been taken," said Sung Won Sohn, an economics professor at the Martin Smith School of Business at California State University.
 "The tougher steps, such as deregulation and labor market reforms, represent hard political choices that have to be made."

-Associated Press reporters Matthew Pennington, Paul Wiseman and Harry Dunphy contributed to this report.
+Associated Press reporter Matthew Pennington contributed to this report.